-- As the wave gets just above you, put pressure on the back of the board with your knee or foot.
+- Put pressure on the back of the board with your knee or foot as the wave gets right above you.
 This will also push down the back of the board to help you completely submerge the board.
 Try to get down as flat as possible on the surfboard when you get covered by the waves.

 - Once the wave passes over you, pull up the nose of the board to resurface and continue paddling.